canknbr/basic-blog-with-next-js-13/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Deployed the Vercel and open [https://blog-next13-ashy.vercel.app/](https://blog-next13-ashy.vercel.app/) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.